-From 2003 through 2006, I was one of seven core artists of the interdisciplinary performance group Magnetic Laboratorium.
+From 2003 through 2006, Beth was one of seven core artists of the interdisciplinary performance group Magnetic Laboratorium.

-The group was comprised of Video Artist Marisela Lagrave (director); choreographers Jonah Bokaer, Makram Hamdan, and Elke Rindfleisch; dancers Daniel Squire and Jean Freebury; and myself (architect and set designer).
+The group was comprised of Video Artist Marisela Lagrave (director); choreographers Jonah Bokaer, Makram Hamdan, and Elke Rindfleisch; dancers Daniel Squire and Jean Freebury; and Beth (architect and set designer).